Distributed Channel Access for Control Over Unknown Memoryless Communication Channels: Distributed Channel Access Mechanism

-This is a mixed-integer optimal control problem (MIOCP) formulated in discrete time which is extremely difficult to solve \TF{even in a centralized manner by the aid of numerical methods \cite{Zanon:2018}}.
-Although the formulation in \eqref{eq:maximization} provides the solution over a single time step only, in addition to computational efficiency, it enables distributed coordination for deterministic channel access. \end{remark}
+This is a mixed-integer optimal control problem (MIOCP) formulated in discrete time. \RW{Due to the extreme difficulty of solving this problem, approximate solutions can be obtained by adopting the \emph{partial outer convexification} approach and utilizing numerical solvers as discussed in \cite{Zanon:2018}}.
+Although the formulation in \eqref{eq:maximization} provides the solution over a single time step, in addition to computational efficiency, it facilitates distributed implementation as aforementioned. \end{remark}

-\begin{remark} \TF{Application of TBCoIL and its proposed variant is not limited to WNCSs consisting of LTI processes with LQG controllers.
-Nevertheless, for the system described in Section~\ref{sec:model}, CoIL of each subsystem is proved to be calculable without requiring additional information from other subsystems.
-Hence, CoIL in this setting satisfies the requirements of TBCoIL, i.e., the utilized cost in the timers being a function of locally available information only, and thus it can be utilized as in \eqref{eq:timer} for control-aware distributed channel access.
-The same result can be obtained for nonlinear systems as long as the objective is defined such that computation of CoIL at each subsystem requires no information exchange.} \end{remark}
+\begin{remark} Application of TBCoIL and its proposed variant is not limited to networks consisting of LTI processes with LQG controllers.
+Nevertheless, for the system described in Section~\ref{sec:model}, CoIL is only a function of locally available information and thus it enables control-aware distributed channel access with timers.
+The same method can be applied in other scenarios, e.g., nonlinear systems, as long as the control objective is defined such that computation of CoIL requires no explicit information exchange between subsystems. \end{remark}